ts-essentials/ts-essentials/.changeset/swift-eels-obey.md

 "ts-essentials": patch
 ---

-Add support for primitive union types in `isExact`
+Add support of union types for arrays, tuples, objects and primitive in `isExact`